Overage: How this Works in Practice

 Strategy 34 of the adopted Local Plan requires that ‘an overage clause will be sought in respect of future profits and affordable housing provision, where levels of affordable housing fall below policy targets’.
 This means that where the Council is satisfied that evidence has been provided to demonstrate viability issues with a scheme, the Council would accept a lower amount of affordable housing (on site or in kind) subject to an overage clause.

 What is an overage clause?

 An overage clause is a clause in the Section 106 agreement relating to future profits.
 Viability appraisals offer informed assessments of how much affordable housing could be viably provided on a particular scheme, by calculating presumed costs and values.
 Obviously, the actual costs and values of a scheme can only be known after the scheme is built.
 Viability appraisals are therefore snapshots in time including various assumptions and contingencies, albeit assumptions usually informed by professional guidance and experience.
 The use of overage clauses offers a way to seek some redress where overly pessimistic assumptions about values and/ or an overestimation of costs, have been used to justify a lower level of affordable housing contributions, when the scheme could actually have provided more.
 Where a developer makes more profit than expected, then a proportion of this unexpected and additional profit is paid to the Council to help fund provision of affordable housing that should have otherwise been provided as part of the development.

 Where viability information has been used to demonstrate to the satisfaction of the Council that a less than policy compliant amount of affordable housing is acceptable an overage clause will be applied.

-Overage clauses will be sought on all applications where a less than policy compliant amount of affordable housing is accepted unless there are clear and justifiable reasons not to.
+Overage clauses will be sought on all applications where a less than policy compliant amount of affordable housing is accepted.
 This includes single and multi-phase developments.

 Do overage clauses apply immediately?